The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s H4-6 Kew, a signed Giclée print from 2008, is estimated to be worth between £6,500 and £10,000.
-This artwork has shown consistent value growth since its first sale in September 2022, with an average annual growth rate of 4%.
-This is the 3rd time this artwork has come to auction, having sold twice in the last 12 months.
-The hammer price over the past 5 years has ranged from £4,542 in June 2024 to £11,000 in January 2023.
+The value of Damien Hirst's H4-6 Kew, a signed Giclée print from 2008, is estimated to be worth between £4,950 and £7,500.
+This artwork has shown consistent value growth, with an average annual growth rate of 4%.
+This piece has an auction history of seven total sales since its entry to the market on 14th September 2022.
+Over the past 12 months, the average selling price was £5,222, with a total sales volume of 2.
+In the last five years, the hammer price has ranged from £4,095 in June 2025 to £11,000 in January 2023.
+The average return to the seller over this period has been £6,130.
 The edition size of this artwork is limited to 75.

 Meaning & Analysis